CITV: Channel history (2006–2022)

-In July 2009, ITV announced CITV was the only channel among its portfolio to have an increased budget.
-Emma Tennant, the then-controller of CITV, told a children's Showcomotion conference that "the commissioning budgets for all channels next year are going to be smaller, except CITV, which is growing – but it will not necessarily spend the additional money on original commissions".
+In July 2009, ITV announced CITV was the only channel among its portfolio to receive an increased budget.
+Emma Tennant, the then-controller of CITV, told a children's Showcomotion conference that there would be smaller commissioning budgets for the ITV channels except CITV, which Tennant stated it had an increase in budget but was not predicted to "spend the additional money on original commissions".
 It was made clear that due to tight budgets, the slightly increased spend could nonetheless simply lead to more acquisitions rather than new original programmes being commissioned.
 On 2 November 2009, the CITV channel was relaunched with a new logo and visual identity to match ITV1 as part of ITV plc's corporate look.
-The channel's pre-school strand was revamped and renamed "Mini CITV" at the same time.
+The channel's preschool strand was revamped and renamed "Mini CITV" at the same time.
 On 9 January 2012, a change in the forward error correction mode on the multiplex allowed CITV to broadcast in Wales on Freeview.

 On 21 December 2012, the channel aired its first live programme since 2006, a 45-minute CITV special of Text Santa, ITV's Christmas charity appeal.
-A year later, a series of 10-minute programmes titled Help with Hattitude in aid of the aforementioned appeal was produced for the channel.
+A year later, a series of ten-minute programmes titled Help with Hattitude in aid of the aforementioned appeal was produced for the channel.
 Both programmes were produced in-house by ITV Studios.
-The channel's promotions team headed by Dave Hickman additionally continued to produce original short-form content, such as the BAFTA-award-winning Share a Story campaign.
-On the weekend of Saturday 5 and Sunday 6 January 2013, the channel celebrated the thirtieth anniversary of its brand with a marathon of archive programming, officially known as the Old Skool Weekend.
-A new look was introduced on 14 January 2013 to coincide with ITV's corporate rebranding.
-CITV adopted a "yellowy-orange" logo with cartoon idents that "burp and fart, and do other things kids love", as well as child voiceovers.
+The channel's promotions team headed by Dave Hickman additionally continued to produce original short-form content, such as the multi-BAFTA award-winning Share a Story campaign.
+On the weekend of 5 and 6 January 2013, the channel celebrated the thirtieth anniversary of its brand with a marathon of archive programming, officially known as the Old Skool Weekend.
+A rebrand was introduced on 14 January 2013, to coincide with ITV's corporate rebranding.
+CITV adopted a "yellowy-orange" logo with new bumpers as well as child voiceovers.